sigmdel/mochas/README.md

 By default, `mochas` assumes Domoticz security settings are set at the lowest possible level.
 No user name and password are provided when using the Domoticz API with plain text HTTP requests.
 For this to work `Domoticz` and `mochas` must be on the same subnet which, in turn, must be included in the **Trusted Networks (no username/password)** in the `Domoticz Security` settings.

 With version 0.5, `mochas` no longer needs to be on a trusted network.
-In that case, HTTP or HTTPS requests send to Domoticz must contain the name and password of a [Domoticz user with admin rights](https://www.domoticz.com/wiki/Security#Users).
+In that case, HTTP or HTTPS requests sent to Domoticz must contain the name and password of a [Domoticz user with admin rights](https://www.domoticz.com/wiki/Security#Users).
 The credentials must be a "username:password" base64 encoded string specified as an option in the `mochas.json` configuration file.

 ```json
 "CREDS64": "cG9uZG1pc3Q6c2VhYnJlYXpl"